ceos-seo/data_cube_ui/docs/open_data_cube_install.md

 sudo apt-get install postgresql-10 postgresql-client-10 postgresql-contrib-10 libhdf5-serial-dev postgresql-doc-10
 ```

 In the configuration file `/etc/postgresql/10/main/postgresql.conf`, change the `timezone` parameter to `UTC`.
-This parameter should be in a section titled `CLIENT CONNECTION DEFAULTS`.
+This parameter should be in a section titled `Locale and Formatting`.

 In the configuration file `/etc/postgresql/10/main/pg_hba.conf`, change the `local` line to match the example below - it is one of the last lines in the configuration file.
 The spacing matters as well so take care to preserve it.
 Below is a more detailed example of both configuration files.